 Information about moving in

-Please note that the janitor's office may only be entered by you alone.
-A minimum distance of at least 1.5 meters must be maintained at all times.
+Please enter the janitor's office one at a time only.
+We also recommend that you voluntarily continue to wear a mouth-nose-covering.
+This will minimize the risk of infection in the housing facilities and for our colleagues.
 If you need help moving in, we ask that you only bring the number of helpers really necessary for the move

 I am returning/entering from abroad, what do I have to consider?

 The Coronavirus Entry Ordinance currently applies uniformly throughout Germany.
 It regulates the registration, quarantine and verification requirements as well as the transport ban from virus variant areas.

 If you want to enter Germany from abroad, please inform yourself in advance about the necessary steps on the website of the Federal Ministry of Health: Coronavirus | Current information for travelers (bundesgesundheitsministerium.de)

 Is a Corona case in my shared apartment a reason for rent reduction?